ahawkins/hawkins.io/wip/sinatra-2-helpers_and_errors.md

 end
 ```

-`serializer` is the final helpers.
-It wraps `ActiveModel::Serializers`
+`serializer` is the final helper.
+It wraps the `ActiveModel::Serializers`
 interface.

 ```ruby